SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/1_discover/1_4_btp_account_model.md

 The SAP data center provides the NEO Environment with a limited set of services.

-To actually use an environment in a subaccount, you need to enable it by creating an instance of that environment, which will be explained later in the mission.
+To use an environment in a subaccount, you need to enable it by creating an instance of that environment, as explained later in the mission.

 >**Note:** Not all Services, Applications, or Environments are available in all Regions and on all Providers.
-Different Providers, Environments, and Regions may have a different set of available services.
+Different Providers, Environments, and Regions may offer different sets of available services.

 #### Entitlements and Quotas